 When I relocated to Columbus, Ohio, I was faced with a challenging task, to say the least.
 I needed to find an instructor that I resonated well with and whom could attempt in filling the shoes of Steve and Dehuel.

 What seemed like an endless search, 7 years later, Kate Sarita Varney came into the flow of my life.
 I originally knew her from my childhood.
 She was the younger sister of a dear friend.
 These days, I find her energy to be calming and peaceful.
 When she has expressions, they are profound.
 Her yogic flow is what I have been looking for and it's truly beautiful.
-She introduced me to Sage Yoga, in Newark, Ohio, where she currently provides her weekly yogic offerings.

-It is said that we should experience a good cry or a good sweat daily to allow our bodies that opportunity to undergo the detoxifying process.
+It's said that we should experience a good cry or a good sweat daily to allow our bodies that opportunity to undergo the detoxifying process.
 My being is ensured to transform through a wonderful purification weekly with Kate's yogic flow provided in a warm room within an enchanting studio.

 Honestly, we should all get at least 30 minutes of physical activity each day.
 A better goal would be one hour but I don't want to discourage anyone.
 Best to evaluate where you are now and slowly increase your duration to better care for your one and only temple.
 Duration, frequency, and variety should all be considered when evaluating your routine.
 Most get trapped in the same activity when the being needs to experience a cardiovascular workout, strength training, deep stretching, stress reduction, and relaxation.